-But doesn’t matter if you are using a talc-based baby powder or a cornstarch-based baby powder, it is recommended to consider your baby powder to be expired if it has been open and has been exposed to environmental factors like moisture for about 18 months.
+But doesn’t matter if you are using a talc-based baby powder or a cornstarch-based baby powder (check best baby powders list), it is recommended to consider your baby powder to be expired if it has been open and has been exposed to environmental factors like moisture for about 18 months.
 But if the container is unopened and stored correctly, this expiration date can reach up to 3 years.

 How to Know If Your Baby Powder Has Expired?

 Due to the nature of the ingredients used to make baby powder, they don’t show much changes when recently expired.
 So, if the container doesn’t display any expiration date, then there are some slight changes through which you’ll be able to come to the conclusion that your baby powder has expired.

 If your baby powder has expired, the first thing you’ll notice is that the smell the powder contained has either changed or is missing.
 So, the smell will give you the first clue.
 And the second clue to look out for is the presence of clumps.
 From the earlier discussion, we can conclude that if the baby powder is exposed to moisture, it will be affected negatively.

 So, if your baby powder is not stored correctly and gets exposed to moisture and air, then there will be lumps in the powder.
 This lumpy baby powder is not something you want to use on your baby to provide it with comfort and frictionless movement.
 So, if you notice that the powder has started to get lumpy, it’s better not to apply it to your baby.